Rules of the Road: How to Pass a Cyclist on the Road

 There are also many bike lanes on some major roads and it's important for drivers and riders to safely co-exist.

-This week the Good Roads Foundation and Phat Tire Bike Shop in Fort Smith tells us how a driver wanting to pass a cyclist on the road must allow at least three feet of distance.
+This week Good Roads are Safe Roads and Phat Tire Bike Shop in Fort Smith tells us how a driver wanting to pass a cyclist on the road must allow at least three feet of distance.

 "The more the merrier, you know, as long as they're not putting themselves, motorists at risk of head-on or something like that.
 Typically, we even try to help out because we can see ahead, so we're waving people on because we know there are no cars coming."